Home Depot (HD) Sees a More Significant Dip Than Broader Market: Some Facts to Know

-Prior to today's trading, shares of the home-improvement retailer had lost 6.28% over the past month.
-This has lagged the Retail-Wholesale sector's loss of 4.66% and the S&P 500's loss of 1.6% in that time.
+Coming into today, shares of the home-improvement retailer had lost 5.93% in the past month.
+In that same time, the Retail-Wholesale sector lost 4.5%, while the S&P 500 lost 1.57%.

-The investment community will be closely monitoring the performance of Home Depot in its forthcoming earnings report.
-The company is scheduled to release its earnings on November 14, 2023.
+Investors will be eagerly watching for the performance of Home Depot in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on November 14, 2023.
 On that day, Home Depot is projected to report earnings of $3.80 per share, which would represent a year-over-year decline of 10.38%.
-Alongside, our most recent consensus estimate is anticipating revenue of $37.71 billion, indicating a 3% downward movement from the same quarter last year.
+Our most recent consensus estimate is calling for quarterly revenue of $37.71 billion, down 3% from the year-ago period.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $15.24 per share and revenue of $153 billion.
-These totals would mark changes of -8.69% and -2.8%, respectively, from last year.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $15.24 per share and revenue of $153 billion, which would represent changes of -8.69% and -2.8%, respectively, from the prior year.

-It's also important for investors to be aware of any recent modifications to analyst estimates for Home Depot.
-These revisions help to show the ever-changing nature of near-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Home Depot.
+Recent revisions tend to reflect the latest near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

 The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.04% lower.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.04% lower.
 Home Depot is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Home Depot is presently being traded at a Forward P/E ratio of 19.51.
-Its industry sports an average Forward P/E of 10.89, so one might conclude that Home Depot is trading at a premium comparatively.
+In terms of valuation, Home Depot is presently being traded at a Forward P/E ratio of 19.42.
+This signifies a premium in comparison to the average Forward P/E of 10.83 for its industry.

-Meanwhile, HD's PEG ratio is currently 2.06.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-As of the close of trade yesterday, the Building Products - Retail industry held an average PEG ratio of 1.86.
+We can additionally observe that HD currently boasts a PEG ratio of 2.05.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Building Products - Retail industry currently had an average PEG ratio of 1.85 as of yesterday's close.

 The Building Products - Retail industry is part of the Retail-Wholesale sector.
-With its current Zacks Industry Rank of 80, this industry ranks in the top 32% of all industries, numbering over 250.
+At present, this industry carries a Zacks Industry Rank of 82, placing it within the top 33% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report